 Are you looking for an experienced neighborhood coalition leader, nonprofit collaborator, professional network facilitator, and Strategic Doing workshop leader to help your project along?
 Mel has this background, and is happy to lead your Strategic Doing workshop, and employ her other areas of expertise to help your group move forward.

-The founder of the Purdue Agile Strategy Lab, Ed’s work emphasizes the strategic value of focused regional collaborations and open innovation, network-based models in today’s global economy.
+Ed is Director of the Agile Strategy Lab at the University of North Alabama, and was the founder of the Purdue Agile Strategy Lab.
+Ed’s work emphasizes the strategic value of focused regional collaborations and open innovation, network-based models in today’s global economy.

 Ed is the developer of Strategic Doing to accelerate collaborations, now widely used across the U.S. and is now gaining attention internationally.
 His work won the first Arthur D. Little Award for excellence in economic development presented by the American Economic Development Council.

 Prior to starting his economic development work, Ed worked for Telesis, a corporate strategy consulting firm.
 In this position, he served on consulting teams for clients such as Ford Motor Company, Volvo, and General Electric.
 He conducted manufacturing cost studies in the U.S., Japan, Mexico, Canada, Italy, Sweden, and France.

 Ed started his professional career in Washington, D.C., where he has served as a legislative assistant to an Ohio Congressman, staff attorney in the Federal Trade Commission, and staff counsel in the US Senate.
 He holds a BA degree cum laude with honors from Yale University and MBA and JD degrees from the University of Virginia.